Abzraja/sql-challenge/README.md

 ## Bonus Task <a id="bonus-task"></a>

-The code for this secition is contained within the [SQL-Alchemy .ipynb](#sql-alchemy-notebook) Jupyter Notebook file contained in the repository.
+The code for this section is contained within the [SQL-Alchemy .ipynb](#sql-alchemy-notebook) Jupyter Notebook file contained in the repository.

 I created a [Config.py](#config) file and entered the username and password of my locally hosted PostgreSQL server into a variable in this file.
 The Config .py file was then referenced in the .gitignore file so the user name and password is not pushed to the repository.

-The section required the use of the [SQLAlchemy](#sqlalchemy) package to connect to the PostgreSQL database so that data could be extracted and manipulated using Pandas.
+The section required the use of the [SQLAlchemy](#sqlalchemy) package to connect to the PostgreSQL database so that data could be extracted and manipulated using [Pandas](#pandas).

 Once the data was imported into Pandas DataFrames I had to create a Histogram plot of Employee Salaries.